 Sexual activity and response is a complex symphony of interchange between emotions, physiology, experiences, and relationships.
-Disintegration of any above mentioned features can affect sexual response, satisfaction and cause sexual dysfunction.
+Disintegration of any above-mentioned features can affect sexual response, and satisfaction and cause sexual dysfunction.

 Research studies conducted by various scientists showed that engaging in sexual activity is not a priority for many women.
 One sex survey published in Time Magazine indicated that women prefer food to sex; other surveys found that women may prefer to be more in touch with their sexuality but might not have the desire to do so.

 There are different kinds of sexual problems in women:

 - Hypoactive Sexual Desire Disorders - When you have chronic lack of interest in sexual activity

 - Sexual Arousal Disorders When you have persistent or recurrent inability to attain or maintain sexual excitement

 - Sexual Aversion Disorder – when you have persistent or recurrent phobic avoidance of sexual contact with a partner